pixelmatix/smartmatrix-docs/SmartMatrix/docs/shieldref.md

 Now, use your sharp knife to cut several times in the space between the two pads, separating the trace that connects these two pads.
 Use the meter again on the two pads and listen for no beep.
 If there is a beep, cut again and test.

 > ![Teensy Vusb Cut](photos/Assembly/SelfPower1.jpg)

+Advanced users only: you can solder a SMT diode between the two disconnected pads so that your Teensy can be removed and powered via USB.
+There are some details [here](http://forum.pjrc.com/threads/24776-Power-from-both-USB-and-external) on the Teensy Forums.

 Now, only if you cut the Vusb trace for the Self power option, solder the diode.
 The diode is polarized; make sure the white band around the diode matches the band on the silkscreen.